leojackson/PsLogLite/docs/functions/Reset-LogLevel.md

 ```

 ## Description
-The `Reset-LogLevel` function resets the log level to the default setting, which is `Output`.
-Unless `-Silent` is specified, it also logs the reset to the log file as a META entry.
+The `#!powershell Reset-LogLevel` function resets the log level to the default setting, which is `#!powershell Output`.
+Unless `#!powershell -Silent` is specified, it also logs the reset to the log file as a META entry.

 ## Examples